Researching the politics of development

 Dr Roberto Ricciuti is Associate Professor of Economic Policy at the University of Verona, a CESifo Fellow and an Honorary Visiting Professor at the Global Development Institute (The University of Manchester).
 Previously, he was a lecturer at the Royal Holloway University of London and at the University of Florence.
 He holds a PhD in Economics from the University of Siena and an MSc in Economics from the University of Exeter.

-Roberto’s research focusses on several issues related to political economy – from taxation to development, to conflict and network analysis.
-In many instances economic history is used as a testbed for analysis.
+Roberto’s research focuses on several issues related to political economy – from taxation to development, to conflict and network analysis.
+In many instances, economic history is used as a testbed for analysis.

-‘Communities Detection as a Tool to Assess a Reform in the Italian Interlocking Directorship Network’ (2017), Physica A: Statistical Mechanics and its Applications, 466: 91-104 (with C. Drago).
+Drago, C. and Ricciuti, R. (2017).
+‘Communities detection as a tool to assess a reform in the Italian interlocking directorship network’, Physica A: Statistical Mechanics and its Applications, 466: 91-104.